Are you looking for a way to add and customize admin columns in WordPress?

 Adding and Customizing Admin Columns in WordPress

 The easiest way to add more columns in the admin area is by using Admin Columns.
-This free plugin allows you to add custom columns and even edit the built-in admin columns.
+This plugin allows you to add custom columns and even edit the built-in admin columns.

 First, you’ll need to install and activate the Admin Columns plugin on your website.
 For more details, please see our guide on how to install a WordPress plugin.